-WYFRA discharges its statutory duties in relation to community safety, fire prevention and fire protection, including enforcement of relevant statutory regulations in accordance with the Safer Communities Strategy and Fire Safety Strategy, with firefighters and specialist staff being deployed across districts where most needed based on risk.
+WYFRA discharges its statutory duties in relation to community safety, fire prevention and fire protection, including enforcement of relevant statutory regulations in accordance with the Safer

+Communities Strategy and Fire Safety Strategy, with firefighters and specialist staff being deployed across districts where most needed based on risk.

-In July 2017, Her Majesty's Inspectorate of Constabularies and Fire and Rescue Services (HMICFRS) extended its remit to include inspections of England's fire and rescue service.
-This is a formal inspection process that assesses and reports on the efficiency, effectiveness and leadership of the 45 fire and rescue services in England.
-WYFRS received our first formal inspection in the summer of 2019; in which we were rated 'Good' in all areas.
-Following receipt of the inspection report WYFRS has created a 51-point action plan, that is currently being implemented.
-HMICFRS have carried out a recent COVID19 thematic inspection on all UKFRS; we are awaiting our outcome report following this inspection.
-Our second full inspection is scheduled for 2021 and we are currently preparing for it.
+In June 2019, Her Majesty's Inspectorate of Constabularies and Fire and Rescue Services (HMICFRS) carried out a formal inspection to assess how we deliver our service; following which we were rated 'Good' in all areas.
+On receipt of the inspection report we created an action plan, the majority of which have now been implemented with just one area for improvement outstanding.
+HMICFRS also carried out a COVID19 thematic inspection.
+We received a narrative judgement which resulted in two additional actions being added to our action plan which have now been addressed.
+Our second full inspection took place in October and November 2021 and we are awaiting their findings.
 The WYFRA's Service Assurance Framework details the high-level expectations of the service relating to: